Symmetric vs. Asymmetric Encryption: What's the Difference?

 Symmetric encryption is one of the most widely used encryption techniques and also one of the oldest, dating back to the days of the Roman Empire.
 Caesar’s cipher, named after none other than Julius Caesar, who used it to encrypt his military correspondence, is a famous historical example of symmetric encryption in action.

-The goal of symmetric encryption is to secure sensitive, secret, or classified information.
+The goal of symmetric encryption is to secure sensitive information.
 It’s used daily in many major industries, including defense, aerospace, banking, health care, and other industries in which securing a person’s, business’, or organization’s sensitive data is of the utmost importance.

 Graphic: This is an illustration of the symmetric encryption process.